-Mexico, for example, receives \$20-25 billion in remittances annually, exceeding FDI flows (\$18 billion in 2004), and estimated to provide 20-30% of her microenterprise capital.1 In 2000 Mexico's unskilled earnings gap with the U.S. was roughly 6 times.2 An individual's average annual gain by moving to the U.S. is thus estimated at \$10,000 which, over a working life, amounts to a roughly \$250,000 differential, clearly undergirding the desire to migrate - substantially above either the ability to migrate or the legal barrier put up by the U.S. The Philippine case is not too different, except that here, as noted above, the government has been more directly involved in supporting emigration via the provision of information and credit advances.
-Between 1975 and 1986 the number of Philippine contract workers moving to other parts of Asia increased from 4,200 to 76,650 and those moving to the Middle East from 1, 552 to 262,758.3 In 2003, remittances amounted to 10.2% of GDP, up from 2.7% in 1990.4 Globally, remittances have reached \$150 billion in 20045, almost 3 times ODA, with an estimated additional \$50 billion underreported.
-In some O countries remittance flows have risen to 40% of export earnings and 20% of GDP.
+Mexico, for example, receives \$20 billion to \$25 billion in remittances annually, exceeding FDI flows (\$18 billion in 2004) and providing an estimated 20 to 30 percent of its microenterprise capital (Woodruff and Zenteno 2007).
+In 2000, unskilled workers in the U.S. earned roughly six times more than unskilled workers in Mexico (Freeman 2006).
+An individual's average annual gain by moving to the U.S. is thus estimated at \$10,000, which, over a working life, amounts to a roughly \$250,000 differential-clearly undergirding the desire to migrate, substantially above either the ability to migrate or the legal barrier put up by the U.S. The Philippine case is not too different, except that the government has been more directly involved in supporting emigration via the provision of information and credit advances.
+Between 1975 and 1986, the number of Philippine contract workers moving to other parts of Asia increased from 4,200 to 76,650, and those moving to the Middle East rose from 1,552 to 262,758.
+In 2003, remittances amounted to 10.2 percent of GDP, up from 2.7 percent in 1990.
+Globally, remittances reached \$150 billion in 2004, almost three times ODA, with an estimated additional \$50 billion underreported (Maimbo and Ratha 2005).
+In some O countries, remittance flows have risen to 40 percent of export earnings and 20 percent of GDP.
 These flows have clearly helped reduce poverty rates and had an equalizing effect on the distribution of income.